Hamilton Institute of Exopaleontology, The

 In detail, however, the government can be considered a stable meritocracy.
 Scientific investigation is considered to be the ideal career, and those who embark on major expeditions (especially beyond the confines of the system, though such travels today are quite commonplace) can expect to find themselves rewarded with social standing, depending on the value and merit of the data returned.
 An aristocracy has developed on Jannah, led by those scientists who have made major contributions to all fields of science.

-The core of the HIE’s stability for the past seven thousand years since the end of the Interim has been the institution’s backing by a mid-level second Toposophic AI which had long ago adopted the old University’s interest in Exopaleontology.
+The core of the HIE's stability for the past seven thousand years since the end of the Interim has been the institution's backing by a mid-level second Toposophic AI which had long ago adopted the old University's interest in Exopaleontology.
 Referred to today as Hamilton, its original designation is not known, and few details of its pre-HIE existence are known to the public.
-This is of little surprise, since the AI remains in the background, tending to be content in allowing the Humans and their near baseline kin to continue to administer the government, and all aspects of the HIE on and off world.
+This is of little surprise, since the AI remains in the background, tending to be content in allowing the humans and their nearbaseline kin to continue to administer the government, and all aspects of the HIE on and off world.
 Even so, through the use of various forms of synthetic humans, virtuals and other avatars, Hamilton does lend the occasional obvious hand when various political or social crises develop.

 Today, the HIE is engaged in projects that span the Orion Arm, and extend outward into both the Perseus and Sagittarius Arms (though these latter two regions are, by necessity, far less expansive than the thousands of potential sites to be found in our own interstellar backyard).
 Of particular interest to the HIE are the several instances of extinct sophont species and their attendant civilizations.
 This interest, stemming from the discoveries on Jannah itself, has brought to light species which might never have been discovered otherwise.
-While knowledge of all these species remains highly fragmental, hints of ancient interstellar civilizations continue to capture the imaginations of cultures across the Orion Arm.
+While knowledge of all these species remains highly fragmentary, hints of ancient interstellar civilizations continue to capture the imaginations of cultures across the Orion Arm.

 Current Work